 Working on UI/UX projects can get pretty complicated along the way, if you don’t have a solid workflow to rely on.
 This is particularly true for projects of a larger scale, like enterprise portals, dashboards and other tools.
 But having a thoughtful workflow can also help tremendously with relatively straightforward projects.

-We’ve come across dozens of posts and listicles on approaching the UI/UX design process, which tend to echo what you would probably hear during your user experience design 101 course in college.
+We’ve come across dozens of posts and listicles on approaching the UX design workflow, which tend to echo what you would probably hear during your user experience design 101 course in college.
 We thought we should update that information with a layer of our own learnings and insights, gained over various UI/UX projects over the years!

 Oftentimes, companies and brands want to rush towards building a digital product based on their functionality assessment, which tends to be driven by business goals alone.
 As designers, it becomes our responsibility to introduce the vital step of User Research to this process.
 Without understanding the users you’re designing your product for, there will always be gaps in the user experience.
 And these gaps become much more challenging to sort out later in the development cycle, than earlier.